Course Content and Outcome Guide for CHLA 203

 - Special Fee:

 Course DescriptionIntroduces the cultural heritage of Chicano/Latino people in the United States.
 Draws on disciplines such as anthropology, folklore, literature, film, and linguistics, folk, and popular culture, and examines the combination and integration of various traditions in Chicano/Latino communities.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Addendum to Course Description